Multivariate response and parsimony for Gaussian cluster-weighted models: Discussion

 The framework presented lends itself to a straightforward extension to model-based classification \citep[e.g.,][]{mcnicholas10b,andrews11b} and discriminant analysis \citep{hastie96}.
-In the case of the eMCWM family, currently, each response variable is regressed individually on a common set of predictor variables.
+In the case of the eMCWM family, each response variable is currently regressed individually on a common set of predictor variables.
 This can be extended to take advantage of correlations between the response variables to improve predictive accuracy, in the fashion of the `curds and whey' method \citep{breiman1997}.
 Here, the Gaussian distribution is used for both the distribution of the covariates and the response for the eMCWM family.
-For heavier tailed data, more robust distributions like the multivariate $t$ distribution may be employed.
-The use of continuous distributions may be restrictive and more work needs to be done on incorporating mixed type data for both response and covariates.
+For heavier tailed data, mixtures of more robust distributions, such as the multivariate $t$ distribution \citep{andrews2012} or the multivariate power exponential distribution (that can also model lighter tailed data) \citep{dang2015b} may be employed.
+The use of continuous distributions may be restrictive and more work needs to be done to incorporate mixed type data for both responses and covariates \citep[see][for the univariate case $d=p=1$]{Punz:Ingr:Clus:2015}.